-Check for damaged or bent rims.
+- Inspect for damaged, cracked, or bent rims.
 Rims cannot have welding repairs.
-Check rims for rust trails that may indicate the rim is loose on the wheel.
+Inspect for rust trails that may indicate rim is loose on a wedge wheel, if applicable. - Inspect bolt holes to make sure they are not elongated (out of round).